 Hordes hoping for miracle throng Philippine Catholic procession

-MANILA: Throngs of believers flung themselves at a historic statue of Jesus Christ as it inched through Manila on Wednesday (Jan 9) for an annual procession that is one of the world's biggest shows of Catholic zeal.
+MANILA: Throngs of believers flung themselves at a historic statue of Jesus Christ as it was paraded through the Philippine capital on Wednesday (Jan 9) in an annual festival that is one of the world's biggest shows of Catholic zeal.

-Many in the heaving crowd of men and women, which police said numbered at least 800,000, believe touching the Black Nazarene or being in its presence can heal the sick or grant good fortune.
+Many in the heaving crowd of men and women, which police said numbered more than a million, believe touching the Black Nazarene or being in its presence can heal the sick or grant good fortune.

-Devotees massed before dawn to catch a glimpse of the statue as it was wheeled on a metal float along a 7km (4.5 mile) route through the Philippine capital's narrow streets.
+Devotees massed before dawn to catch a glimpse of the life-sized statue as it was wheeled on a metal float along a seven-kilometre (4.5-mile) route through Manila's narrow streets by a crew tugging thick ropes.

 "I survived a stroke because of him (God).
 I will do this every year until I am 100 years old," said 70-year-old Joaquin Bordado, who has attended the procession for decades.